Monday, October 31, 2011 at 10:12 AM

 Things that make you go hmmmm, or in more contemporary parlance, WTF!

 Yet not a single banker has been arrested.
-By riot-provoking contrast, hundreds from the Occupy Wall Street protests have been thrown in the pokey.
+By riot-provoking contrast, hundreds of Occupy Wall Street protesters have been thrown in the pokey.

 Talk about the need for a (greenback) revolution.
 And by that I have in mind only what (then candidate) Obama had in mind when he uttered these progressive and prophetic/cautionary words on the campaign trail in 2008:

 I think when you spread the wealth around, it’s good for everybody.

 So let’s spread the wealth around!
 This is unifying and galvanizing demand the Wall Street protesters should be making of (now president) Obama.

 NOTE: Bernie Madoff had nothing to do with the banking crisis.
 His, like Rajaratnam’s, was a different kind of Wall Street scheme.

 Thursday, October 13, 2011 at 5:34 AM